The PhD educational program is defined by the requirements which must be fulfilled by graduate students to achieve the Research Doctorate degree.

 By the end of each year, every graduate student shall write a report on his/her study and research activities and normally also present his/her research activity in a seminar.
 At the end of every academic year (in October), the program Faculty Committee will decide on the admission to the subsequent year and, in the third year, to the final examination.

-During the three years, but preferentially in the beginning of the program, all graduate students will have to perform some coursework and pass the corresponding exams.
+During the three years, but preferentially in the beginning of the program, all the PhD students will have to attend some coursework and pass the corresponding exams.

-Normally by the end of the first year, each graduate student will have to define his/her research plan for the final dissertation and choose an advisor (called "tutor") from within the PhD program faculty (this is an upper limit; ordinarily the research should start as soon as possible).
-During the second year, the Faculty Committee will select two faculty members or external scientists who will evaluate the candidate progress, together with the advisor.
+- Normally by the end of the first year, each PhD student will have to define his/her research plan for the final dissertation and choose an advisor (called "tutor") from within the PhD program faculty (this is an upper limit; ordinarily the research should start as soon as possible).

 All graduate students during the three years of the program must have at least one experience of contact with the international scientific community, such as a research visit at some research group abroad or attending an international conference or scientific school.

-- The results of the research performed during the PhD program must be written down in the doctoral dissertation (or thesis).
+- The results of the researches performed during the PhD program must be written down in a doctoral dissertation (or thesis).
 This dissertation will be the main subject of evaluation in the final examination (or dissertation "defense") for the awarding of the research doctor's degree.
-Should the candidate fail the final examination, he/she will be allowed to repeat it once, after one year.
+Some months before the conclusion of the third year the Faculty Committee will select two external referees (scientists not belonging to the Federico II university) who will evaluate the thesis work of the PhD candidate.
+Their reports will specify if the thesis is admitted to its defense in the ordinary session (2-3 months after the deadline of the PhD program), or - in case some further revision is required - in the extraordinary session (6 months later).